Home Job Experiences How to become a Traffic Controller in Australia?

 • Standing for several hours can be tiring.

-The first thing to note is that there is a minimum wage in Australia, which is applicable to all workers.
+A minimum wage in Australia is applicable to all workers.
 The minimum wage depends on the Awards implemented in each field, and therefore salaries vary according to the sector.
 In the construction industry, the Building and Construction General On-Site Award (MA 000020) applies.
 Your salary will vary depending on the contract under which you are hired, which can be a casual contract, daily hire, or weekly hire.
 Casual workers have a higher hourly rate due to the precariousness of their situation, which means they have no holidays and receive short notice.

 To calculate your minimum wage, you can use this tool from FairWork.